jacksleight/statamic-memberbox/README.md

 	* Activate account
 	* Update profile
 	* Change password
-* Tags for fetching member data and lists of members
+* Restricted versions of the [built-in user and users tags](https://statamic.dev/reference/tags) for fetching member data and lists of members
-* Fully-functional starter templates for user account and user directory pages, implementing the included tags plus all the [built-in user form tags](https://statamic.dev/reference/tags) (register, login, forgot password and reset password)
+* Fully-functional starter templates for user account and directory pages, implementing the included tags plus all the [built-in user form tags](https://statamic.dev/reference/tags) (register, login, forgot password and reset password)
-* Optional routes for user account pages
-* Optional routes for user directory pages
+* Optional routes for user account and directory pages
-* A set of page URL tags
+* A set of user account and directory URL tags

 ## Documentation